-Alignment to the lowa Core Curriculum: Demonstrate a sound understanding of technology concepts, systems, and operations.
+Alignment to the Iowa Core 21st Century Skills: Demonstrate a sound understanding of technology concepts, systems, and operations.
+(21.9-12.TL.6)

 COMMENT: One pair of safety glasses will be provided.
 A fee may be assessed for material consumed.